liudvikasakelis/donna/README.md

   * the target site will block the proxy IP, but never permanently
   * the proxies sometimes just shut down - that's quite permanent unfortunately

-I think this qualifies the problem to be treated as a case of the adversarial bandit (I'll add a link).
+I think this qualifies the problem to be treated as a case of the [adversarial bandit](https://www.chrisstucchio.com/blog/2014/adversarial_bandit_is_not_statistics_problem.html).
+Multi-armed bandit problems, in my own words, are basically situations where you have multiple options with unknown payoffs, and you're trying to balance *exploration* and *exploitation*.
+In our case, exploration is checking which proxies are working, which informs our choices in the future.
+Exploitation is then using them to get our queries through.

 *Donna*, therefore, is designed to make use of big lists of possibly non-functional proxies.
 It rates the proxies depending on their performance